Home > Pillows + Cushions > Bench + Chair Cushions > No-Slip Chair Pads

 NOTE: This overlap creates the back envelope opening, which allows you to insert the foam.
 It also means you can remove the covering and launder it after the inevitable Morning-Cheerio-Milk Incident.

-- Pin securely, then flip the whole thing over, and trim the sides of the cushion bottom fabric flush with the cushion top.
+- Pin securely, then flip the whole thing over, and trim the cushion bottom fabric flush with the cushion top.

 - Repeat for each cushion bottom needed.